Phrack: Arrest of Knight Lightning

 The 24th issue of Phrack, released February 1989, included a document relating to the workings of Enhanced 911 emergency response systems.
-This document was an administrative document describing which parts of the organization are responsible for what parts of the E911 system.
+This was an administrative document describing which parts of the organization are responsible for what parts of the E911 system.
 It had been copied from a BellSouth computer and played a major part in a series of Secret Service raids called Operation Sundevil and is featured in Bruce Sterling's book The Hacker Crackdown.
 Phracks editor, Knight Lightning, was arrested and charged with access device fraud and transportation of stolen property.
 The proceedings which ensued are known formally as United States v.
 Riggs, named for Knight Lightning's co-defendant Robert Riggs.

 The Electronic Frontier Foundation filed an amicus brief supporting Knight Lightning, and helped to get the case dropped by introducing a witness who showed that Bellcore was selling more detailed documentation to the E911 system for as little as $13 to anyone who asked.
 The E911 document had initially been valued by the prosecution at almost $80,000.
 The case was then dropped.